 Also, if she more-or-less knows the location of a few pairs, she should start with the pair she is most sure of and work her way through them.
 These are decision-making skills she will pick up naturally with time and practice.

-You can find a printable set of memory card games in my store (get it here).
+You can find a printable set of memory card games in the downloadable printables at the end of the post.

 9. Stuck on a Deserted Island